-Below, we’ve noted some of the most important Liverpool charities that started in the city.
+So, as National Volunteers’ week 2019 draws to a close, we thought we’d take a closer look at some of the most important Liverpool charities that started in the city.

 Anthony Walker was an A-Level student from Huyton who was sadly murdered in an unprovoked, racially motivated attack while waiting for a bus in 2005.